Florian-Wilhelm/Raspberry-Pi/README.md

 ## About

 The folders contain a collection of Python and MicroPython code examples for Raspberry Pi and Raspberry Pi Pico projects (plus an extra folder with shell scripts intended for convenience).
-Compiled code such as .uf2-files is occasionally added for Pico projects.
+C-Code and compiled code such as .uf2-files is occasionally added for Pico projects.

 Comments and names of variables etc. will be partially in German.
 Sorry for that :-).